AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/Exemptions/SubprogsInUnit/tc.rst

 exemptions applying to groups of entire subprograms
 ====================================================

-Check processing of exemptions applying to groups of entire subprograms.
+Check processing of exemptions applying to groups of subprograms.

-Exercise a package that exposes a couple of non-exempted subprogram bodies and an exemption region that encompasses another couple of subprograms entirely.
+Exercise a package that declares some non-exempted subprogram bodies and that also contains an exemption region encompassing several other subprograms.